schorschii/CustomerDB-Server/README.md

 - Apache 2 Webserver + PHP 7
 - MySQL/MariaDB Database Server

+## Upgrade
+For upgrading your server to a newer version, please read UPGRADE.md.

 ## Installation
 0. Install Apache 2, PHP 7 (with `php-curl`) and MySQL/MariaDB server.
 1. Download the latest release and unpack into `/srv/www/customerdb`.